 David Buente, co-leader of Sidley’s environmental group, represents clients in complex environmental litigation and rulemaking matters, with an emphasis on Clean Air Act (CAA), Clean Water Act, CERCLA (Superfund) and RCRA, environmental criminal and toxic tort litigation.
-Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations including American Electric Power, Cinergy, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Norfolk Southern and Tyson Foods turn to Mr Buente for representation in complex federal environmental enforcement matters with DOJ and EPA.
+Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations including American Electric Power, Cinergy, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Norfolk Southern, Tyson Foods and Verizon turn to Mr Buente for representation in complex federal environmental enforcement matters with DOJ and EPA.
 He also advises trade associations on diverse legislative, regulatory and litigation environmental issues.

 Mr Buente received his JD from the University of Pennsylvania Law School in 1975 and his BS from Lehigh University in 1968.
 Admissions include: various US courts of appeals; US district courts; and the District of Columbia.

 This biography is an extract from Who's Who Legal: Environment which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.